PerfLab-EXaCT/ubench/perf-mem/README.md

 The page tables in the Intel 64 architecture make very good use of caches, with each cache line holding Page Table Entries (PTEs) for 8 consecutive (virtual address) pages.
 So it is quite common for all page table walks to find the data in the caches, rather than going all the way to memory.

 # mem_inst_retired.stlb_miss_loads: Retired load insns that miss the STLB (addr)

+This is similar to using load-lat with a high threshold.

+Problem: cannot get every memory load.
+We *can* get a representative sample of memory loads.
+That is we expect both stlb and high-latencies to be uniformly distributed across memory loads.
+But, we cannot infer from that sample when there is reuse.

 Intel manual, SkyLake (Table 19-4; page 19-25)